hoel-bagard/Segmentation-PyTorch/README.md

 python -m utils.create_segmentation_masks ../data/20220128_Reviewed_OutsideOffice/ ../data/preprocessed
 ```
 Note: You can add the `-f` option to generate full size masks.
 (Not necessary, but helps a lot for visualization / to check for bugs)

+TODO: For now the danger level mask value is not changer.
+But maybe there should be a -1 to have the lowest level be 0.

 #### Split the data
 You need to split the data between two folders: "Train" and "Validation" (the names are hard coded).
 You can either do it by hand, or modify the `utils/split_train_val.py` script to work on your dataset.